Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-event.md

 :::tip
 As with almost everything in software engineering, naming is important.
-Make sure the names of the domain events succinctly reflect exactly what has happened in the business domain.
+Make sure the names of the domain events,
+Succinctly reflect exactly what has happened in the business domain.
 :::

 ## How to Implement Domain Events?